yudhisteer/Face-Recognition-with-Masks/README.md

 We can start by understanding the Naive version of the Inception model where we apply different types of kernel on an input and concatenate the output as shown below.
 The idea is instead of us selecting the filter sizes, we use them all and concatenate their output and let the NN learn whichever combination of filter sizes it wants.
 However, the problem with this method is the **computational cost**.

+Deep Convolutional Networks are computationally expensive.
+Also, very deep networks are susceptible to overfitting -  it is hard to pass gradient updates through the entire network.

 ![image](https://user-images.githubusercontent.com/59663734/142761227-875b8713-1edb-4058-a6c6-7f396d8cce1e.png)

 #### 3.3.1 Network in Network